GoogleCloudPlatform/cloud-sql-proxy/Kubernetes.md

   [the documentation](https://cloud.google.com/docs/authentication#developer_workflow)
   to get the json credential file.

-- You need CA Certificates.
-You can download it from [CURL](https://curl.haxx.se/ca/cacert.pem).
-  We will assume that the file is located as `$HOME/cacert.pem`.

 - Your `$HOME/.kube/config` points to your cluster and the namespace you want to use.